olets/zsh-abbr/README.md

 abbr a="b|c" # allowed
 ```

 User-scope abbreviations can also be manually to the user abbreviations file.
-See the Storage documentation, below.
+See **Storage** below.

 The session regular, session global, user regular, and user global abbreviation sets are independent.
 Order of precedence is "session command > user command > session global > user global".